 4. Pack lunch: Avoid the drive-thru and pack lunch.
 Sandwiches can be made ahead of time or pack all the fixings and assemble when it’s time to eat.
 Most rest stops have picnic tables where your family can eat lunch and stretch their legs.

-Hubs & I were driving home from a short trip to Wilmington, NC about a year ago.
+Hubs & I were driving home from a short trip to Wilmington, NC.
 We needed gas but the station was busy, so we decided to continue on until we hit the next service station.
-We drove on, and on, and ON!
+We drove on and on, and ON!
 Still nowhere to stop.
 The few exits we did pass, didn’t have a gas station or anything for that matter – just another lonely stretch of road.

 Just when we were starting to get desperate, we see a sign!
 A beautiful blue sign telling us the next exit had a gas station just .5 mi off the exit!
 RELIEF!
 That was the last time we ever gambled with a fuel stop!

-8. Have fun: Remember to relax and have fun.
+Most importantly, have fun!
 Enjoy the scenery and just being together.
-That’s why you wanted to get away together in the first place, right?
+That’s why you wanted to get away in the first place, right?

 What are your tips to plan a road trip?